ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 These questions swirled through our minds:
 - What would help us in our everyday office life?
 - Which topic are on our I-always-wanted-to-work-on-that list?
-- Which topics are great but didn't make it yet and might never make it to one of the team's sprints?
+- Which topics are great but didn't make it yet and might never make it to one of the teams' sprints?

 My team member Birgit and I also brainstormed and added a topic to the list: Improving the [About us page](/about/) of the DevPortal.